Skip to Main Content

 Referencing is a mandatory requirement for essays and projects at RCSI.

 By referencing correctly you will credit another author's original ideas and/or work and thus, avoid plagiarism, which can be considered academic misconduct and is to be avoided.
-Referencing also tracks the source of any information used.
+Referencing also tracks the exact source of any information used, so anyone interested can find and examine the sources you use..

-Referencing helps demonstrate the research and reading you have undertaken.
+Referencing helps demonstrate the research and reading you have undertaken and also the sources you have chosen to support your own thinking.

 In general, proper referencing supports academic integrity across the institute.
 Academic integrity is based on the principles of honesty, trust, fairness, respect and responsibility - QQI